gagandeep/Web-Architecture-Evolution/Prologue.md

 Human Evolution is a well-known thing.
 And, Darwin's theory of evolution by natural selection is tought at school level by many countries.
 So, possiblity is you already know the concept of Human Evolution.

 This will help to streamline those thoughts of evolution going forward in this book.
 You need to understand what value Stones, Fire, Cooking, Clothes, Speech and Intelligence brings to Evolution.
 And, these all are progressive in nature.
 You can't have intelligence of masses withough Speech and Speech before social stability by Stones, Fire, Cooking and Clothes.
 You might be thinking what is the relationship between clothes and social security?
-Clothes protects private par
+Clothes protects private parts which protect somebody from someone

 ### Why we learned about Hardware Evolution?